DecentricCorp/Lightrail-API-Docs/docs/quickstart/drop-in-gift-cards.md

 }
 ```

+At this point, the charge has been posted to both Lightrail and Stripe.
+You can handle post-checkout flow as you otherwise would.

 ## Authentication
 You create your Lightrail API key from the [Integrations](```https://www.lightrail.com/app/#/account/api) section of your Lightrail account.
 Your Lightrail API key is used to generate shopper tokens which are passed into the widgets and to complete the serverside requests from checkout.

 ### Shopper Tokens
 Shopper tokens are used only by the drop in widgets.
 You must generate them server side using one of our [client libraries](https://github.com/Giftbit/Lightrail-API-Docs/blob/docs/client-libraries.md).
+(If you are working in a language that we don't currently offer a client library for, please contact us to discuss creating your own tokens.)
 When creating a shopper token you must pass in the customer's ID from your system.
 This is what links the customer from your system to their account in Lightrail.

-You'll need an api key along your shared secret key from the Integrations section of your account.
+You'll need an API key along your shared secret key from the Integrations section of your account (see above).
-For example, using the Lightrail javascript client the shopper token can be created as follows:
+For example, using the Lightrail Javascript client the shopper token can be created as follows:
 ```javascript
 lightrail.configure({
     apiKey: process.env.LIGHTRAIL_API_KEY,